sachinkmr2468/fraud_detection/README.md

 #### Data Description

     The client will send data in multiple sets of files in batches at a given location.
-    Data will contain 14 columns.
+    Data will contain 39 columns.
-    The last column is the label column which will have income values of individuals <=50 or >50k
+    The last column is the label column which will have Fraud reported either Y - yes or N - NO

     Apart from training files, we laso require a "schema" file from the client, which contain all the relevant information about the training files such as: